iterative/dvc.org/public/static/docs/command-reference/init.md

 ### Initializing DVC without Git

-In rare cases `--no-scm` option might be used to initialize DVC in a directory that is not part of a Git repository or make DVC ignore Git.
-Examples include:
+In rare cases, `--no-scm` option might be used to initialize DVC in a directory that is not part of a Git repository, or to make DVC ignore Git.
+Examples
+include:

 - SCM other than Git is being used.
 Even though there are DVC features that require DVC to be run in the Git repo, DVC can work well with other version control systems.
-Since DVC relies on simple text DVC-files to manage pipelines, data, etc, they can be added into any SCM thus providing large data files and directories versioning.
+Since DVC relies on simple text [DVC-files](/doc/user-guide/dvc-file-format) to manage <abbr>pipelines</abbr>, data, etc, they can be added into any SCM thus providing large data files and directories versioning.

-- There is no need to keep the history at all, e.g some automation in production, like running DVC pipeline using `cron`.
+- There is no need to keep the history at all, e.g. having a deployment automation like running a data pipeline using `cron`.

 In this mode DVC features that depend on Git being present are not available - e.g. managing `.gitignore` files on `dvc add` or `dvc run` to avoid committing